Exporting Your Work

 - Print-quality still image → bucket render → Export Image

-- Text-only scene share → Copy Link or Save Preset (.gmf)
+- Text-only scene share → Copy Share Link or Save Scene (.gmf)

 - Short video clip → Timeline → Render (RAM mode on Firefox, Disk on Chrome)